 Tobacco remains the leading preventable cause of death in the world today and accounts for around 12% of all adult deaths worldwide (more than 7 million people)1.
-Its effects are far-reaching and has implications along the supply chain: from the land used to grow tobacco instead of food, often in countries where food security is a concern, to the 63% of children of tobacco-growing families involved in child labour, to the environmental effects of smoke expelled into the air, the bystander and the smoker’s health2.
-This howtoregulate article focuses on tobacco control regulation and regulation for the emerging tobacco alternative electronic cigarettes.
+Its effects are far-reaching and have implications along the supply chain: from the land used to grow tobacco instead of food, often in countries where food security is a concern, to the 63% of children of tobacco-growing families involved in child labor, to the environmental effects of smoke expelled into the air, the bystander and the smoker’s health2.
+This howtoregulate article focuses on tobacco control and regulations for the emerging tobacco alternative electronic cigarettes.

 I. International and supranational regulatory framework